Pamela D. Hall, PhD

-Dr. Pamela D. Hall joined the faculty of Barry University in the Fall of 2009.
+Dr. Pamela D. Hall joined the faculty of Barry University in the fall of 2009.
 She is an Assistant Professor of Psychology.
 In addition to teaching, she is the faculty advisor for the Psychology Club.
 Prior to arriving at Barry University, Dr. Hall taught at Hampton University and worked as a Development Consultant for Southern Partner’s Fund, a non-profit foundation in Atlanta, Georgia.
-She received her PhD in Social Psychology with a minor in Quantitative and Cognitive Psychology from Ohio State University.
-Dr. Hall is actively involved in projects throughout South Florida involving empowerment of children and families, particularly Haitian adolescents.
+She received her PhD in Social Psychology with minors in Quantitative and Cognitive Psychology from Ohio State University.
+Dr. Hall is actively involved in projects throughout south Florida involving empowerment of children and families, particularly Haitian adolescents.
 She has developed service learning partnerships with Liberty City Revitalization Trust, Mt.
 Tabor Missionary Baptist Church, Sinai Plaza Rehabilitation and Nursing Center, Feeding South Florida, and the Haitian Youth Community Center of Florida.
 She is running a funded program for Haitian middle and high school students each summer called the Haitian Empowerment and Literacy Project (H.E.L.P.).
-The program’s mission is to improve literacy and social skill development of adolescents by using Haitian culture, education, history, and different art mediums.
+The program’s mission is to improve literacy and social skills development of adolescents by using Haitian culture, education, history, and different art mediums.
 Each summer she also does social justice volunteer activities at the State University of Haiti and Lakou Soleil Center in St. Raphael, Haiti.

-- Role of Meditation in improving Memory and Reducing Anxiety among Children and Adolescents
+- Role of meditation in improving memory and reducing anxiety amongst children and adolescents

 Selected Supervised Student Research

 - Jackman, D.(2009).
-The Use of the Photo-Voice Methodology to Study Oppression in Haitian and African-American males.
+The use of the PhotoVoice methodology to study oppression in Haitian and African-American males.
 Minority Access to Research Careers (MARC) Thesis.

-- Hall, P.D., Desir, C., Rivera-Torres, K., & Hall, S. (August, 2012).
-How Do They Measure Up?
+- Hall, P.D., Desir, C., Rivera-Torres, K., & Hall, S. (2012).
+How do they measure up?
 Measuring Self- Esteem and Depression levels amongst Haitian Adolescents.
 Poster presented at the American Psychological Association Annual Meeting, Orlando, Florida.

-- Hall, P.D., Desir, C., Rivera-Torres (May, 2012) Haitian American Adolescent’s Self-Esteem Trajectories.
+- Hall, P.D., Desir, C., Rivera-Torres, K. (2012).
+Haitian American adolescents’ self-esteem trajectories.
 Poster presented at the Association of Psychological Sciences Annual Meeting, Chicago, Illinois.

 - Hall, P.D.
-(October, 2011).
-Implementation of Service Learning in a Senior Psychology Capstone Course.
-Southeastern Ecological Community Psychology, Atlanta, Georgia.
+(2011).
+Implementation of service learning in a senior psychology capstone course.
+Paper presented at the Southeastern Ecological Community Psychology Conference, Atlanta, Georgia.

-- Hall, P.D. & Rivera-Torres, K. (March 2011).
-The Benefits of Minority Professors at Universities in South Florida, Poster presented at the Southeastern Psychological Association, Jacksonville, Florida.
+- Hall, P.D., & Rivera-Torres, K. (2011).
+The benefits of minority professors at universities in South Florida.
+Poster presented at the Southeastern Psychological Association, Jacksonville, Florida.

-- Desir, P, & Hall, P.D.
-(January, 2011).
-Haitian High school Students find their voice at the Literacy Initiative for Empowerment (L.I.F.E.)
-Program, Panel Presentation at the Qualitative Report Second Annual Conference, Nova Southeastern University, Davie, Florida.
+- Desir, C., & Hall, P.D. ( 2011).
+Haitian High school students find their voice at the Literacy Initiative for Empowerment (L.I.F.E.)
+Program.
+Panel presentation at the Qualitative Report Second Annual Conference.
+Nova Southeastern University, Davie, Florida.